dmbarbour/awelon/AboutABC.md

 We can also *assert* that specific conditions hold:

-        X :: (a + b) * e -> b * e
+        K :: (a + b) * e -> b * e

-Operator `X` says that we mustn't be in the left branch.
-If we are in the left branch, something has gone wrong, and it should be understood as an error.
+Operator `K` says that we mustn't be in the left branch.
+If we are in the left branch, something has gone wrong, kill it.
+K should be understood similar to a type error.
 Preferably, we can statically prove we're in the right branch.
+If we prove we're in the left branch, that's certainly an error.
+If we can't prove either condition,

-If not, we might raise a warning.
-If we enter the left branch at runtime, the program will halt as cleanly as possible.
+If not, we should issue a warning, or error.
+If we're in the left branch at runtime, we'll halt the program (cleanly, if possible).

-As a simple convention, we might also record a message in the environment such that, if an error is detected, a text message is visible in the environment:
+As a simple convention, we might also record a message in the environment such that, when an error is detected, a text message is visible in the environment:

-        wXw% :: Text * ((a + b) * e) -> b * e
+        wKw% :: Text * ((a + b) * e) -> b * e

 Naturally, the message would be eliminated at compile time if we can ensure a safe static condition.
 A compiler could also recognize this convention and optimize it.

-### Temporal Reasoning
+### Spatial-Temporal Features

+ABC models spatial properties in terms of logical partitions, and temporal properties in terms of relative latencies.
+Leveraging spatial-temporal attributes, ABC programs can model real-time orchestration, workflows, and network overlays for heterogeneous or distributed systems.

+Effects and their capability texts are specific to a partition.
+To be reusable across partitions, subprograms are written in a pure or capability-secure manner that does not hard-code any capability text (modulo annotations or references to ABC resources, neither of which are effectful).
+Of course, partial evaluation can specialize generic programs, distributing capabilities at compile-time.

+Communication between partitions is considered an effect and requires a capability specific to source and destination.
+The notion of logical partitions is very versatile:

+* Heterogeneous systems can be modeled as partitions with different resources and effects.
+* Distributed systems are modeled by having some communication capabilities admit disruption.
+* Staged programming can be modeled by modeling asymmetric communication between some partitions (i.e. different stages become different spatial partitions).
+* Purity or confinement of ABC blocks is conceptualized in terms of applying a block in an unknown partition, which cannot be generalized if it has effectful bindings.

+(Thought: shall I just provide a `p` operator to assert purity of blocks?
+I can model purity using partitions.
+And I can't think of any use cases to restrict authority to enforce purity on a distrusted subprogram.)

+ Naturally, ABC code containing embedded capabilities is almost never polymorphic; reusable ABC code is either pure or explicitly models distribution of capabilities.
+Distributed systems are modeled in terms of communication capabilities that admit disruption or failure.

+There are no primitives to communicate between partitions.

+Spatial-temporal information is considered privileged.
+That is, without a dedicated capability, an ABC subprogram cannot ask *where* or *when* it is running.

+As a general rule, access to spatial-temporal information is considered privileged.
+That is, an ABC subprogram cannot vary its behavior based on *where* or *when* it is running, unless it is explicitly granted that information or has a special capability to acquire it.

+*ASIDE:* For RDP, the convention for modeling disruption is to first model acquisition of a connection, which may fail, then to treat the connection as reliable.
+This separates failure handling from the acquisition code.

+In a

+ The separation is useful.

+ This works well in a reactive model, since the acquisition may reactively fail or recover over time.

+ Heterogeneous systems can be modeled as partitions with different resources and effects.
+Distributed systems can be modeled by having some communication capabilities model disruption.

+ allow disruption.
+RDP can leverage reactivity by separating acquisition of a st

+        getConnection :: something -> (fail + connection)
+        connection is

+There are no primitives for communication between partitions.

+ABC has no primitives for communication between partitions.
+That is, communication between partitions requires an explicit capability.
+Distributed systems are generally modeled in terms of communication capabilities that allow disruption.

+every point-to-point communication requires a capability.

+*NOTE:* Even pure ABC can be incompatible with physical constraints of some partitions.
+For example, if a partition represents a GPU shader, not every ABC program can be compiled to a valid shader.
+In these cases, we might accept partiality, that a compiler may reject some well-typed programs because it doesn't know how to translate them.
+Alternatively, we might model a DSL within ABC.

+that we can prove is safe.

+This is essential for RDP: a single RDP behavior can model reactive overlay and orchestration networks that interact across heterogeneous servers, clients, CPUs and GPUs.
+However, spatial-temporal features are useful even for imperative code as a basis for precisely reasoning about concurrent behavior, mobile code, consistency, progress, and scheduling.

+A compiler for ABC might break a holistic program into shards that maintain behavior in each partition.

+I'll consider this in two parts: temporal attributes, and spatial attributes.

 * location and latency properties model where and when values can be accessed
 * latency constraints for blocks and sealed values - expires, ripens